Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Providing parents, caregivers, and guardians with the necessary support during family engagement activities makes them feel welcome and signals that schools value their families.
 And this gesture goes a long way to building stronger relationships between home and school.

 Want to offer a more inclusive, welcoming family engagement program?
-Reach out to discuss our professionally translated, culturally-responsive family engagement resources
+Reach out to discuss our professionally translated, culturally-responsive family engagement resources.

-Consider informal meetings as opportunities
+Consider informal meetings as connection moments

 Teachers are often the best messengers for sharing new learning ideas with families, too.
 For instance, teachers can recommend easy, everyday learning activities for families and students to do together during at-home routines — activities like those offered by ParentPowered.
 By encouraging greater parent involvement in small, fun ways at home, teachers strengthen parents’ muscles for supporting their children’s learning anytime, anywhere.